Stop Bartender Theft

 Before It Destroys Your Margins

-The American Bar Association estimates bartender theft costs bars $6,000+ per employee per year.
-The problem isn't that you can't afford cameras — it's that you can't see the pattern in the data.
+Industry research estimates bartender theft costs bars $6,000+ per employee per year.
+The problem isn't that you can't afford cameras.
+It's that you can't see the pattern in the data.
 BarGuard makes it visible.

 Why bartender theft is so hard to catch